Updated October 2021

-Our policy on the protection of individuals with regard to processing personal data has been developed in line with the principles set out by the Regulation (EU) 2019/1725 of the European Parliament and of the council of 23 October 2018 on the protection of natural persons with regard to the processing of personal data (General Data Protection Regulation) as well as the relevant French law, as applicable.
+Our policy on the protection of individuals with regard to processing personal data has been developed in line with the principles set out by the Regulation (EU) 2019/1725 of the European Parliament and of the council of 23 October 2018 on the protection of natural persons with regard to the processing of personal data (General Data Protection Regulation) as well as the relevant French law, ain particular the law n°78-17 of 6 January 1978, known as the law on data processing and freedom, as applicable.
 When we refer to the ‘law’ or ‘legislation’ in this policy, we are referring to those regulations.

 This policy covers EMBRC-ERIC’s data processing on our website (www.embrc.eu).
 The EMBRC-ERIC website may include links to third-party websites (e.g. links to news and events; EMBRC-ERIC partner websites; YouTube).
 When you click on links to third-party websites and navigate away from the EMBRC-ERIC website, you may be asked to accept other terms and conditions pertaining to the third-party website.
 EMBRC-ERIC has no control over privacy policies for third-party websites.
 EMBRC-ERIC will not relay through our website any personal information that has been communicated to us, virtually or in-person (for example through email signatures, business cards, newsletter subscription, etc.).